DETAILED ACTION

 With respect to claim 4, Ye in view of Benedict make obvious the power grid stabilization system of claim 2, wherein the control device causes the first bidirectional DC/DC converter to start the conversion operation (Benedict Fig. 2 210) to transfer DC power from the first energy storage system to the second energy storage system when the voltage between the pair of input and output terminals of the first energy storage system increases beyond an upper threshold value (Fig. 2 208) defining the dead zone range, and the control device causes the first bidirectional DC/DC converter to start the conversion operation to transfer DC power from the second energy storage system to the first energy storage system when (Fig. 2 212) the voltage between the pair of input and output terminals of the first energy storage system decreases beyond a lower threshold value (Fig. 3 dashed line falls below Vdclow*) defining the dead zone range.

-With respect to claim 5, Ye in view of Benedict make obvious the power grid stabilization system according to claim 4, wherein the first energy storage system (Fig. 3 bus capacitor at Vdc) includes a first positive electrode terminal and a first negative electrode terminal as the pair of input and output terminals, the second energy storage (Fig. 3 Battery) system includes a second positive electrode terminal and a second negative electrode terminal as the pair of input and output terminals, and does not fully illustrate the first bidirectional DC/DC converter in Figure 9a.
+With respect to claim 5, Ye in view of Benedict make obvious the power grid stabilization system according to claim 4, wherein the first energy storage system (Fig. 3 bus capacitor at Vdc) includes a first positive electrode terminal and a first negative electrode terminal as the pair of input and output terminals, the second energy storage (Fig. 3 Battery) system includes a second positive electrode terminal and a second negative electrode terminal as the pair of input and output terminals, and Ye does not fully illustrate the first bidirectional DC/DC converter in Figure 9a.

 Benedict discloses wherein the first bidirectional DC/DC converter includes: a first switching element (Fig. 1 S2) connected between the first positive electrode terminal and an intermediate node; a reactor (Fig. 1 L) connected between the intermediate node (Fig. 1 Node S1-S2) and the second positive electrode terminal (Fig. 1 104-L); a second switching element (Fig. 1 S1) connected between a node commonly connected to the first negative electrode terminal and the second negative electrode terminal (Fig. 1 104-S1), and the intermediate node; and a first diode (Fig. 1 D2) and a second diode (Fig. 1 D1) connected in parallel and in a reverse bias direction to the first switching element and the second switching element, respectively, the control device (Fig. 1 110) controls the first switching element to be in a switching state of repeatedly turning on and off and controls the second switching element to be in an open state when (Fig. 1 buck operation) the voltage between the pair of input and output terminals of the first energy storage system increases beyond the upper threshold value, and the control device controls the second switching element to be in the switching state and controls the first switching element to be in the open state when (Fig. 1 boost operation) the voltage between the pair of input and output terminals of the first energy storage system decreases beyond the lower threshold value.
-It would have been obvious to one of ordinary skill in the art at the time of filing of the invention to implement wherein
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to implement wherein the first bidirectional DC/DC converter includes: a first switching element connected between the first positive electrode terminal and an intermediate node; a reactor connected between the intermediate node and the second positive electrode terminal; a second switching element connected between a node commonly connected to the first negative electrode terminal and the second negative electrode terminal, and the intermediate node; and a first diode and a second diode connected in parallel and in a reverse bias direction to the first switching element and the second switching element, respectively, the control device controls the first switching element to be in a switching state of repeatedly turning on and off and controls the second switching element to be in an open state when the voltage between the pair of input and output terminals of the first energy storage system increases beyond the upper threshold value, and the control device controls the second switching element to be in the switching state and controls the first switching element to be in the open state when the voltage between the pair of input and output terminals of the first energy storage system decreases beyond the lower threshold value, in order to provide the buck or boost operation required to regulate the dc bus.

 Allowable Subject Matter